manhchienkmagpt/preprocess_deepfake/README.md

-# Deepfake Preprocessing with SCRFD
+# Deepfake Preprocessing with SCRFD or MTCNN

-This project extracts evenly distributed video frames, detects the largest face in each frame with SCRFD, crops the face with a 20% margin, and saves flat `.jpg` face crops for Deepfake Detection training.
+This project extracts evenly distributed video frames, detects the largest face in each frame with SCRFD or MTCNN, crops the face with a 20% margin, and saves flat `.jpg` face crops for Deepfake Detection training.

 ## Install